olayasturias/remaro_uw_sim/README.md

 ## 1.2 AirSim & ROS

 Under AirSim you can find a ros workspace folder with ros packages that will bridge between your AirSim simulation and ROS.
+Note that they are in a different workspace from your usual ROS workspace.
+Therefore, you will first need to source it:
       ```
       cd PATH_TO/AirSim/ros
       catkin build
       source ./devel/setup.bash
+      ```
+And then run the airsim ROS packages:
+      ```
+      roslaunch airsim_ros_pkgs airsim_node.launch
       ```

 ## 1.3 AirSim visuals with Gazebo physics